 What should you do if an owl is acting aggressively?

-As visitors to parks and other forest environments, we are willingly entering wildlife habitat areas where owls have displayed aggressive behavior.
+As visitors to parks and other forest environments, we are willingly entering wildlife habitat areas.
 While it is intimidating to see aggressive owl behavior, injuries from barred owl attacks are very rare.
 Following these simple suggestions will help ensure that encounters will be positive for both barred owls and visitors alike.

 - View During Daytime - Barred owls are most active at dark, dawn, and dusk, generally roosting during the day.
 Visit posted areas during daytime hours to minimize active owl interactions.